 What you will be assessed against

-To be found successful you must demonstrate the following essential criteria:
+To be successful with your application you must demonstrate that you meet the following essential criteria:

-It would benefit your application should you be able to demonstrate the following desirable criteria:
+It would benefit your application if you are able to demonstrate the following desirable criteria:

 What's in it for you?